Rats are attracted to what’s already inside your home. So how do you keep rats away this winter? We have tips to prevent a festering rodent problem.

 Even after all of your preventative efforts to keep rats out of your Montgomery County home, you may still find that one or two slipped through.
 If this is the case, then you need Brody Brothers Pest Control on the job.

-As the area’s leading pest control company, we take pride in our effective and safe rodent extermination and prevention methods.
+As the area’s leading pest control company, we take pride in our effective and environmentally-conscious mouse extermination and prevention methods.
 Our team of trained experts will help you keep your family safe from unwanted rats carrying dangerous diseases this winter.
 Contact us to schedule a consultation to see how we can get those rats out of your home.

 Finding The Best Mouse Traps to Solve Your Mouse Problem Mice are a common problem…